How to Save Money on Food When You Live Paycheck to Paycheck

 • What fresh ingredients need to be used at the beginning of the week?
 Remember, some veggies only last 3 or 4 days.

 • Can I make double and freeze any meals for easier dinners next week?

 • Will there be leftovers?
 How many people are you feeding and how much do they eat?

-When planning your meals, you will get a better understanding of what you actually need for the week and save yourself from buying too much or unnecessary items.
+Planning meals will help you better understand what food you need for the week and save yourself from buying too many unnecessary items.

 Not only can shopping online save you hundreds of dollars on your monthly grocery bills, but it will also save time and stress when it comes to shopping with kids.

 If you are looking for more ways to supplement your income, check out these top 39 jobs you can do from home as a full-time income or side gig.

 Living paycheck to paycheck is a great opportunity to reevaluate finances and cut out areas that aren’t necessary for our overall financial savings goals.
 Replacing the joy of spending with the joy of having savings is the first step to achieving long term success.